wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 5.5.3 =

+- Use template_redirect hook and put ourselves after default hooks that most 404/redirect plugins want to use and Yoast's at priority 99999

 = 5.5.2 =

 - Fix compatibility with Yoast WP SEO plugin when Force Title Rewrite option is on and using the Apply Globally setting of this plugin.